Learning in Mean Field Games: A Survey: Introduction

 \subsection{Outline of the survey}

-In the rest of this section, we introduce a few useful notation.
+In the rest of this section, we introduce a few useful notations.
 In Section~\ref{sec:settings}, we present several settings of MFG and MFC problems that have appeared in the literature.
-We stress the similarities and the differences, in terms of definitions and in terms of solutions.
+We stress their similarities and differences, both in terms of definitions and solutions.
 In Section~\ref{sec:iterative-methods}, we present algorithms to compute MFG and MFC solutions.
-We start by recalling some classical methods to solve MDPs and then describe mainly two classes of algorithms to find Nash equilibria in MFGs.
+We start by recalling some classical methods to solve MDPs and then describe mainly two classes of algorithms to compute equilibria in MFGs.
 These algorithms are based on iteratively updating the mean field and the policy, so we refer to them as iterative methods.
 Building on these methods and the connection between MDPs and RL, we explain in Section~\ref{sec:rl-algorithms} how RL and deep RL methods can be adapted to solve MFGs and MFC problems.
 Section~\ref{sec:numerical-experiments} discusses metrics that can be used to assess the numerical convergence of algorithms and illustrate some of the methods on a representative MFG example.
 Finally, we conclude in Section~\ref{sec:conclusion} with a short summary and some perspectives.